Turtle shell clustering: A mixture approach to discriminative clustering with applications to flow cytometry and other data: Discussion Future Work

 \section{Discussion \& Future Work}

 An unsupervised, probabilistic, discriminative clustering method, called the turtle shell, has been introduced, wherein the data are assumed to belong to a mixture of mixtures of Gaussian and uniform distributions.
 In this assumption, a non-linear partitioning grid that is robust to high-density areas and noise is obtained, as demonstrated on various real and simulated examples.
-Automatic selection of the number of clusters is established with the introduction of a regularizing term on the outer mixing proportions and an intelligent merge step, motivated by work in Bayesian clustering.
-The effectiveness of the order selection method is demonstrated on various simulated examples.
+Automatic selection of the number of clusters is established, and its effectiveness is demonstrated on various simulated examples.

 Two mixture models were explored for the formulation of the conditional model and we found that the mixture of mixtures of Gaussian and uniform distributions consistently outperformed the simpler mixture of Gaussian distributions; however, future steps could include the exploration of other mixture models.
-Additionally, we find the turtle shell extends well to difficult clustering problems arising in immunological research, such as flow cytometry research, and leave the exploration of other novel applications as an open area of research.
+Additionally, we find the turtle shell extends well to difficult clustering problems arising in image analysis and immunological research, and leave exploration of other novel applications as an open area of research.